SoftwareHeritage/swh-core/docs/config.md

 All instances of a type must be specified in the instance level of a configuration definition.

+Instantiating one gives a Python object of the associated type, constructed from the mapping of attributes.

 For a given loaded configuration, an instance will be instantiated only once and passed to any instances that refer to it.

-### Singleton
+### Record

-Singletons are ad-hoc objects which store configuration that is not specific to any component instance.
-They are syntactically identical to instances.
-Unless otherwise stated, the same rules apply.

-They are mere literals, with no associated component type.
+Records are ad-hoc objects which store configuration that is not specific to any component instance.
+They are syntactically identical to instances, with no associated component type.

 For language consistency, they live under a special dummy type ID "_".

+Instantiating one gives a Python mapping structured as in the definition.

 ## Library